Lithopone: Production

 This route affords a product that is 29.4 wt % ZnS and 70.6 wt % BaSO4.
 Variations exist, for example, more ZnS-rich materials are produced when zinc chloride is added to the mixture of zinc sulfate and barium sulfide.

 Barium sulfide is produced by carbothermic reduction of barium sulfate.
 Zinc sulfate is obtained from a variety of zinc products, often waste, by treatment with sulfuric acid.

 Safety

-Lithopone is rather nontoxic, due to the insolubility of its components.
+Lithopone is rather nontoxic, due to the compound's extreme insolubility.
 It has been used in medicine as a radiocontrast agent.
 Lithopone is allowed to be in contact with foodstuffs in the US and Europe.